joeheaton/gw4-isambard-blog/README.md

 # GW4 Isambard Blog

 Built using [Hugo static site generator](https://gohugo.io).
 ## Usage

-Install Hugo and run the following to generate a templated post.
+Install Hugo, set `baseURL` in `config.toml` to the URL you are previewing the site at, and then run the following to generate a templated post:

 ```
 > hugo new posts/updates/2021-04-20-test.md